Agriculture

 • This farming method is inexpensive as it does not demand high-cost input or modern machinery.
 Thus, it becomes a viable option for small farmers with limited resources.

 • Food security is ensured by subsistence farming for small farmers and their families.
-They get fresh food all through the year.
+They get fresh food throughout the year.

 • Self-sufficiency is promoted by this farming method as it allows farmers to meet their own food needs.
 It reduces risks related to market fluctuations and offers more control over crop production.

-• The foundation of subsistence farming is traditional knowledge and practices.
+• The foundation of subsistence farming is traditional knowledge and practice.
 Using these practices and knowledge by different generations helps preserve the culture of the region.

 What are the Disadvantages of Subsistence Farming?